mccarthy-m-g/psyc-615-lab/README.md

 # PSYC 615 Lab

+Applications of the general linear model to research design and analysis.

 ## Cloning this repository to your computer

 You can clone this repository to your computer by either: